vaginessa/MobileAdTrackers/README.md

 # MobileAdTrackers
-Taken from DNS logs, formatted in hostfile and other formats
+Taken from DNS logs, formatted in hostfile and other formats.
+Caveat: This will block game reward systems like Tapjoy (i.e. watch videos and play other games for points)

 Tools and other people interested in Android mobile privacy efforts: